Champagne

-The grapes Pinot noir, Pinot meunier, and Chardonnay are used to produce almost all Champagne, but small amounts of Pinot blanc, Pinot gris (called Fromenteau in Champagne), Arbane, and Petit Meslier are vinified as well.
+The grapes Pinot noir, Pinot meunier, and Chardonnay are used to produce almost all champagne, but small amounts of Pinot blanc, Pinot gris (called Fromenteau in Champagne), Arbane, Chardonnay rosé, and Petit Meslier are vinified as well.

-Champagne became associated with royalty in the 17th, 18th, and 19th centuries.
-The leading manufacturers made efforts to associate their Champagnes with nobility and royalty through advertising and packaging, which led to its popularity among the emerging middle class.
+Champagne became associated with royalty and luxury in the 17th, 18th, and 19th centuries.
+The leading manufacturers made efforts to associate their champagnes with nobility and royalty through advertising and packaging, which led to its popularity among the emerging middle class.

 Origins

 Jean François de Troy's 1735 painting Le Déjeuner d'Huîtres (The Oyster Luncheon) is the first known depiction of Champagne in painting.

 Still wines from the Champagne region were known before medieval times.
 The Romans were the first to plant vineyards in this area of northeast France, with the region being tentatively cultivated by the 5th century.
 Cultivation was initially slow due to the unpopular edict by Emperor Domitian that all colonial vines must be uprooted.
 When Emperor Probus, the son of a gardener, rescinded the edict, a temple to Bacchus was erected, and the region started to produce a light, fruity, red wine that contrasted with heavier Italian brews often fortified with resin and herbs.
 Later, the Catholic church owned vineyards, and monks produced wine for use in the sacrament of the Eucharist.
 French kings were traditionally anointed in Reims, and champagne was served as part of coronation festivities.
 The Champenois were envious of the reputation of the wines made by their Burgundian neighbours to the south and sought to produce wines of equal acclaim.
 However, the northern climate of the region gave the Champenois a unique set of challenges in making red wine.
 At the far extremes of sustainable viticulture, the grapes would struggle to ripen fully and often would have bracing levels of acidity and low sugar levels.
 The wines would be lighter bodied and thinner than the Burgundy wines they sought to outdo.

-Contrary to legend and popular assumption, Dom Pérignon did not invent sparkling wine, though he did make important contributions to the production and quality of both still and sparkling Champagne wines.
+Contrary to legend and popular assumption, Dom Pérignon did not invent sparkling wine, though he did make important contributions to the production and quality of both still and sparkling champagne wines.
 The oldest recorded sparkling wine is Blanquette de Limoux, which was invented by Benedictine monks in the Abbey of Saint-Hilaire, near Carcassonne, in 1531.
 They achieved this by bottling the wine before the initial fermentation had ended.
 Over a century later, the English scientist and physician Christopher Merret documented the addition of sugar to a finished wine to create a second fermentation six years before Dom Pérignon set foot in the Abbey of Hautvillers.
 Merret presented a paper at the Royal Society, in which he detailed what is now called méthode traditionnelle, in 1662.
 Merret's discoveries coincided also with English glass-makers' technical developments that allowed bottles to be produced that could withstand the required internal pressures during secondary fermentation.
 French glass-makers at this time could not produce bottles of the required quality or strength.
 As early as 1663, the poet Samuel Butler referred to "brisk champagne".